 B.

-All site plan review in connection with a subdivision application shall be the responsibility of the Planning Board.
-In addition, all proposed structures, as that term is defined in § 100-2 of the Code of the Village (Zoning), shall require site plan approval from the Planning Board before a Building Permit shall be issued by the Building Inspector for any lot that does not have a habitable building on it at the time of an application.
-For purposes of this subsection, a "habitable building" shall mean a building that has a certificate of occupancy, or has had a certificate of occupancy within the last five years, and has functional Village infrastructure connections (i.e., water, sewer and roadway).
+All site plan review in connection with a subdivision application or site plan shall be the responsibility of the Planning Board as set forth in New York State Village Law.
+In addition, all proposed structures, as that term is defined in § 100-2 of the Code of the Village (Zoning), shall require site plan approval from the Planning Board before a Building Permit shall be issued by the Building Inspector on any lot.

-[Amended 6-7-2006 by L.L.
-No. 2-2006; 1-16-2008 by L.L.
-No. 1-2008]

 C.